scottwiles/salary_prediction/README.md

 But which categorical variables do we use as our starting grouped average?
 And what about if we are using both of the numeric variables in our prediction?
 Do we combine both relative differences?
 It could be problematic to combine both of these relative differences, if they both lie on the extreme ends.
 For example if both numeric variables say to add $\$20k$ to the salary this means that the numeric variables could influence the overall salary by $\$40k$ or more.

 These questions influenced my design of the baseline model tests.
 I chose to try two methods of combining the relative differences in the numeric variables: add them together, or take the mean.
-In this way those extreme cases might be more mitigated.
+By using the mean those extreme cases might be more mitigated.
 And as for the categorical variables, I tested all `15` combinations.

 **Baseline model test results:**

-For each combo of categorical groupings I tested: only using the grouped average, using one or the other numeric variable, and using both combining them by either adding them or averaging them
+For each combo of categorical groupings I tested:
+- Only using the grouped average.
+- Using one or the other numeric variable.
+- Using both combining them by either adding them or averaging them.

 ![baseline test results](./img/baseline-model-variations-test.jpg)